HimoriK/book/src/ch03-02-data-types.md

 This is an example of Rust’s memory safety principles in action.
 In many low-level languages, this kind of check is not done, and when you provide an incorrect index, invalid memory can be accessed.
-Rust protects you against this kind of error by immediately exiting instead of allowing the memory access and continuing.
+Rust against this kind of error by immediately exiting instead of allowing the memory access and continuing.
 Chapter 9 discusses more of Rust’s error handling and how you can write readable, safe code that neither panics nor allows invalid memory access.

 [comparing-the-guess-to-the-secret-number]:
 ch02-00-guessing-game-tutorial.html#comparing-the-guess-to-the-secret-number